ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

 **Alt disparity** : the barometer altitude disagrees with the inertial navigation (i.e. Baro + Accelerometer) altitude estimate by more than 2 meters.
-This message is normally short-lived and can occur when the flight controller is first plugged in or if it receives a hard jolt (i.e. dropped suddenly).
+This message is normally short-lived and can occur when the autopilot is first plugged in or if it receives a hard jolt (i.e. dropped suddenly).
 If it does not clear the :ref:`accelerometers may need to be calibrated <common-accelerometer-calibration>` or there may be a barometer hardware issue.